mvolkmann/blog/src/neovim.md

 ### Updating AstroNvim

-To update AstroNvim after it has been installed, enter the following inside an AstroNvim session:
+To update AstroNvim after it has been installed:

+- If you created the directory `~/.config/nvim/lua/user`, copy it to another location such as your home directory.
+- Start a Neovim session.
-- `:AstroUpdate`
+- Enter `:AstroUpdate`.
-- `:AstroUpdatePackages`
+- Enter `:AstroUpdatePackages`.
+- If you copied to `user` directory somewhere else, move it back to its original location.

 ### Configuring AstroNvim